-- a) Refrigerator; - b) Insulated cool box; - c) Isotherm bag; or - d) Any other device that possesses the capabilities mentioned above. - I.2.7 A temperature data logger shall be used to record the temperature from the collection to the analysis of the Sample except when the Sample is analyzed at the collection site without delay.
-The temperature data logger shall be able to: - a) Record the temperature in degrees Celsius at least once per minute; - b) Record time in GMT; - c) Report the temperature profile over time in text format with one line per measurement following the format "YYYY-MM-DD HH:MM T"; and - d) Have a unique ID of at least six characters. - 1.2.8 Following notification to the Athlete that he/she has been selected for Doping Control and following the DCO/BCO's explanation of the Athlete's rights and responsibilities in the Doping Control process, the DCO/BCO shall ask the Athlete to remain still, in a normal seated position, with feet on the floor for at least ten (10) minutes prior to providing a blood Sample.
+- a) Refrigerator; - b) Insulated cool box: - c) Isotherm bag; or - d) Any other device that possesses the capabilities mentioned above. - I.2.7 A temperature data logger shall be used to record the temperature from the collection to the analysis of the Sample except when the Sample is analyzed immediately following collection.
+The temperature data logger shall be able to: - a) Record the temperature in degrees Celsius at least once per minute; - b) Record time in GMT; - c) Report the temperature profile over time in text format with one line per measurement following the format "YYYY-MM-DD HH:MM T"; and - d) Have a unique ID of at least six characters. - I.2.8 Following notification to the Athlete that they have been selected for Sample collection and following the DCO/BCO's explanation of the Athlete's rights and responsibilities in the Sample collection process, the DCO/BCO shall ask the Athlete to remain still, in an upright, stationary seated position, with feet on the floor for at least ten (10) minutes prior to providing a blood Sample.
+If the Athlete's feet cannot reach the floor and/or the Athlete's impairment does not allow feet on the floor, the Athlete shall remain in an upright, stationary seated position.

-[Comment to Annex I.2.8: The Athlete shall not stand up at any time during the ten (10) minutes prior to Sample collection.
+[Comment to I.2.8: The Athlete shall not stand up at any time during the ten (10) minutes prior to Sample collection.
 To have the Athlete seated during ten (10) minutes in a waiting room and then to call the Athlete into a blood collection room is not acceptable.]

-- I.2.9 The DCO/BCO shall collect and record the following additional information on an Athlete Biological Passport supplementary form, Athlete Biological Passport specific Doping Control form or other related report form to be signed by the Athlete and the DCO/BCO: - a) Has the Athlete been seated for at least ten (10) minutes with their feet on the floor prior to blood collection? - b) Was the Sample collected immediately following at least three (3) consecutive days of an intensive endurance Competition, such as a stage race in cycling? - c) Has the Athlete had a training session or Competition in the two (2) hours prior to the blood Test? - d) Did the Athlete train, compete or reside at an altitude greater than 1,500 meters within the prior two (2) weeks?
-If so, or if in doubt, the name and location of the place where the Athlete had been and the duration of their stay shall be recorded.
+- I.2.9 The DCO/BCO shall collect and record the following additional information on an Athlete Biological Passport supplementary form, Athlete Biological Passport specific Doping Control form or other related report form to be signed by the Athlete and the DCO/BCO: - a) Has the Athlete been seated for at least ten (10) minutes with their feet on the floor prior to blood collection, as per I.2.8? - b) Was the Sample collected immediately following at least three (3) consecutive days of an intensive endurance Competition, such as a stage race in cycling? - c) Has the Athlete had a training session or Competition in the two (2) hours prior to the blood collection? - d) Did the Athlete train, compete or reside at an altitude greater than 1,500 meters within the prior two (2) weeks?
+If so, or if in doubt, the name and location of the place where the Athlete had been, and the dates and the duration of their stay shall be recorded.

 The estimated altitude shall be entered, if known.